3zwr1/AMD-NR---OptiScaler/README.md

 danielblnc's.
 RDNA 4 only.
 It needs two things next to the game:

 1. `LmxxfNrRuntime.dll` - in this archive, beside `OptiScaler.dll` (it is copied with the rest).
-2. `LmxxfNrRuntime.pak` (382 MB, included in the FSRNR zip) beside `LmxxfNrRuntime.dll` - lmxxf's weight
+2. `LmxxfNrRuntime.pak` (382 MB, included in the AMDNR zip) beside `LmxxfNrRuntime.dll` - lmxxf's weight
    files, HIP modules and HLSL in one encrypted, authenticated file.
 The runtime opens it in memory; nothing is unpacked to disk.
 The older folder layout still works instead of the